Arrests That can Lead to an Alcohol and Drug Evaluation

 2. A written test that will assess your knowledge about the effects of drugs and alcohol on your body and your life.

-The Alcohol and Drug evaluation is usually conducted by a licensed counselor, social worker, or other professional who is trained in addiction and substance abuse.
+The alcohol and drug evaluation is usually conducted by a licensed counselor, social worker, or other professional who is trained in addiction and substance abuse.
 The evaluator will ask you a series of questions about your use of drugs and alcohol, your family history, your criminal history, and other relevant topics.
 The questions will be designed to help the evaluator understand your relationship with drugs and alcohol and to determine what kind of treatment, if any, you might need.

 After the interview, you will be asked to take a written test.
 The test will assess your knowledge about the effects of drugs and alcohol on your body and your life.
 It is important to answer the questions on the test honestly and to the best of your ability.
 The test results will be used, along with the interview, to create a treatment plan that is tailored to your specific needs.